 - Describe how your interests align with research, extension, and/or creative activity of each of the ALEC faculty you list in the Faculty section.

 - Essay (required): As part of your application, the ALEC graduate committee values writing, as it is an important element of graduate education.
 Specifically, academic writing or using evidence-based knowledge within writing is necessary for success in our graduate programs.
+Your response should not be a reflection or musings of your personal thoughts, but a way to demonstrate how you would write a short argument using evidence-based knowledge.
 As such, our graduate committee wants to see the following:

 Please choose one of the following prompts to write a short essay (500 words maximum).
 Choose only one prompt for your essay.
 Please choose a statement that would reflect your area of study (e.g. if you want to focus primarily on leadership studies within your program, please make sure to choose a statement or include a leadership focus within your response).

-- Prompt 1: It is important to teach leadership.
+- Prompt 1: Why is it important to teach leadership?

 - Prompt 2: Evidence-based practices in leadership development are important.

-- Prompt 3: Leadership is more art than science.
+- Prompt 3: Is leadership more art than science?

-- Writing Sample (optional): Please feel free to provide a writing sample that demonstrates your scholarly writing ability, for example a term paper, thesis, or published article.
+- Writing Sample (required): Please feel free to provide a writing sample that demonstrates your scholarly writing ability, for example a term paper, thesis, grant submission, or published article.

 - ALEC Assistantship Interest (optional): The department of Agricultural Leadership, Education, and Communication (ALEC) has the privilege of providing graduate assistantships at the master’s and Ph.D. levels.
 ALEC graduate assistantships include a stipend, tuition remission, and partial health insurance.
 We review applications on a rolling basis, and to be eligible for an assistantship, you must be admitted to an ALEC graduate program (M.S. in Leadership Education or Ph.D. in Human Sciences with a Leadership Studies specialization).
 You can complete an assistantship application before being admitted to a graduate program (Click here to view more information).